 Since Saskatchewan is one of the few provinces that allow private online sales, it was important to Kiaro that their digital marketing efforts were meaningful and boosted their online purchases to create a steady, predictable revenue that carried a big impact.

 Our strategy included several steps.
-To prepare, our team used our unique, Hyper and Harvest strategies to target every 19+ location in Saskatchewan—over 400 locations.
-The first step was to data harvest every 19+ location in Saskatchewan, including bars, casinos, liquor stores, and clubs, during the months we knew there would be peak festive of-age activities.
+To prepare, our team used our unique Hyper and RainBarrel strategies to target every 19+ location in Saskatchewan—over 400 locations.
+The first step was create an audience from every 19+ location in Saskatchewan, including bars, casinos, liquor stores and clubs, during the months we knew there would be peak festive of-age activities.
 The second step was running an additional, ongoing targeting layer over those locations to reach a larger audience while running A/B tests to see which ads resonated more with the growing audience.

-Data harvesting is done by collecting geo-significant data.
+A RainBarrel custom audience is created by collecting geo-significant data.
 When someone snaps a photo, checks the weather or summons a ride, their action becomes geo-significant data available for device capture.
-Our data harvesting cultivated a custom audience of over 70,000 unique devices.
-We then served Kiaro’s custom audience and all 19+ locations in Saskatchewan brand awareness, thought leadership and eCommerce optimization campaigns.
-Maximizing the advertising efforts while ensuring regulatory compliance.
+Our efforts cultivated a custom audience of over 70,000 unique devices.
+We then served Kiaro’s custom audience and all 19+ locations in Saskatchewan “brand awareness,” “thought leadership” and “eCommerce optimization” campaigns, maximizing the advertising efforts while ensuring regulatory compliance.

 Multiple pieces of creative were used to understand which calls to action and which branded messages resonated most with potential customers.
 Over the various campaigns, we analyzed and compared the artwork and messaging, continually adjusting to fit the needs and goals of the campaign.

-Kiaro was very pleased with how well the campaign was executed and impressed to see that by incorporating our Hyper and Harvest data technologies, we were able to meet their intended goals.
+Kiaro was very pleased with how well the campaign was executed and impressed to see that by incorporating Hyper and RainBarrel technologies, we were able to meet their intended goals.

-Harvesting their specific (and federal-regulation-approved) audience allowed Kiaro’s campaigns to precisely target the intended users, significantly increasing brand awareness, website traffic, and revenue.
-Even though there were many potential obstacles, Kiaro was impressed that our LoKnow experts rose to the challenge of helping our client navigate the complicated landscape of digital advertising in this new, competitive and highly regulated sector.
+Focusing on their specific (and federal-regulation-approved) audience allowed Kiaro’s campaigns to precisely target the intended users, significantly increasing brand awareness, website traffic and revenue.
+Even though there were many potential obstacles, Kiaro was impressed that our LoKnow experts rose to the challenge of helping our client navigate the complicated landscape of digital advertising in this new, competitive and highly-regulated sector.

 With the exit of a major competitor in mid-2018, PWT pounced on the opportunity to expand their transport services in Alberta and B.C.